 How to Make Bias Tape for Sewing Projects

-• Fabric – I love quilting cotton for bias tape.
-I prefer to use solids and dainty designs that hide seams well, but I have also seen beautiful bias tapes made in bold stripes and prints, too!
+• Fabric – I love a lightweight quilting cotton for bias tape.
+I prefer to use solids and dainty designs that hide seams well, but I have also seen beautiful tapes made in bold stripes and prints, too!
+The amount of fabric depends on how much bias tape you want to make.
+Today, a fat quarter should do.

 • Cutting mat